mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Budget more time for management

 The fundamental mistake I made when hiring this agency was underestimating how much time I'd need to manage them.
+I certainly made other mistakes, but I think those would have been less likely had I kept a closer eye on the project to make sure that things were on track.

-The agency works with me for 40-60 hours per month.
-That's the same as each of TinyPilot's other freelancer developers, so I thought the agency would require similar oversight to one freelancer.
-I found that agencies required significantly more managment than individual freelancers for the same number of billable hours.
+The agency was working with me for 40-60 hours per month, which was the same as each of TinyPilot's other freelancer developers.
+I thought the agency would require similar oversight to one freelancer, but having more people on a project requires more management even if they're collectively only working 40 hours per month.

-When you work with an agency, you're interacting with multiple people who are working on their own subprojects.
-More people necessarily means more management time.
-Agencies are supposed to abstract away the distinct people, but if you're working with different people with different specialties, you can't really have a single point of contact playing telephone for everyone.

 ### Narrow the project scope